Trial starts over foiled Paris train attack that inspired movie - RFI

 Khazzani, who joined the Islamic State group in Syria in May 2015, is charged with "attempted terrorist murder".

-The 31-year-old appeared in court dressed in a blue denim shirt, his black hair tied back, confirming his identity to the judges and stating his former profession in "patisserie" (pastry).
+The 31-year-old appeared in court dressed in a blue denim shirt, his black hair tied back.
+He detailed his childhood in Morocco and how the family had moved to Spain, where he was arrested several times and turned to religion.

 He was joined in the dock by three men facing charges for aiding and abetting the crime: Bilal Chatra, Redouane Sebbar and Mohamed Bakkali.